GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 </figure>

 {% Aside %}
-Browsers also highlight blocked content in developer tooling.
-Blocked content issues are detailed in the Issues Tab in Chrome and Edge, and Firefox and Safari log messages in the developer console.
+  Browsers also highlight blocked content in their DevTools.
+Blocked content issues are detailed in the **Issues** tab in Chromium-based browsers.
+Firefox and Safari log messages in the console.
 {% endAside %}

 ## The mixed content specification